 STEM jobs are growing rapidly and entirely new job sectors are emerging and disappearing as we increasingly shift from an industrial to a digital society.
-The National Skills Commission predicts that, by May 2024, employment in STEM occupations in Australia would grow by 11.7% (or 301,500 people), compared to 7.5% for non-STEM jobs.
+The National Skills Commission predicts that employment in STEM occupations in Australia will grow by 12.9% by 2025 compared to average job growth of 7.8%.
 And by 2030, it’s predicted Australian workers will spend 77 per cent more time using science and mathematics skills.

 While STEM jobs are growing and diversifying, enrolments in STEM degrees are declining, especially for women and minorities.
 The latest STEM Equity monitor stats show STEM enrolments for women are just 35% – but for many reasons including equitable design, bias in data and access to work – we need to ensure more girls are considering STEM as a study path.